-- 30. Each council is heavily dependent on key suppliers to fulfil its obligations.
-Our strategy is to identify the key suppliers responsible for delivering priority one services. - 31.
+- 30. The Council is heavily dependent on key suppliers to fulfil its obligations.
+The Council's strategy is to identify the key suppliers responsible for delivering priority one services. - 31.
 These key suppliers will be required to provide details of their business continuity plans during the tender process.
 Assessment of the supplier's business continuity approach will form part of the tender evaluation.
-The successful contractor will be required to put in place arrangements to recover the respective council's services. - 32.
+The successful contractor will be required to put in place arrangements to recover the Council's services. - 32.
 In addition, heads of service will identify alternative suppliers for each service (if feasible and cost effective), in their business continuity plans.